calebwaldner/validation_automation_tool/README.txt

 ** KNOWN BUGS **
 - When there is error thrown during an "ra" run, the console.log messages that accompany the error might get thrown twice since the Run All function runs each checkpoint twice.
 Example can be replicated by having the database field have no message but the spec has a message.
-There is an error set up to catch this but it runs twice in Run All mode.
+There is an error set up to catch this, but it runs twice in Run All mode.